All Episodes

 I'll tell you so.

-Now he is not a Tom Tancredo Duncan Hunter style border warrior, never has, never will be.
+Now, he is not a Tom Tancredo Duncan Hunter style border warrior, never has, never will be.

-That's the kind of border warrior Rick Perry has been as governor, and that's and that and I think that's the kind of thing he's gonna be worried about as president, not so much uh the waves of illegal immigrants coming across and taking our jobs, the sort of mainstream Republican objection to illegal immigration.
+And I think that's the kind of thing he's going to be worried about as president, not so much the waves of illegal immigrants coming across and taking our jobs, the sort of mainstream Republican objection to illegal immigration.

-So th this is my way of telling you that these are a couple of things where I wish he was more conservative.
+So this is my way of telling you that these are a couple of things where I wish he was more conservative.

 All right.